< Go to Full-size Strollers

 Ease of use impacts your daily experience with a product.
 The B-Agile has features that include and easy fold, large storage, and large canopy.

 The B-Agile has a simple one-handed fold that requires the pull of a handle located on the seat.
 This is similar to the fold found on the Baby Jogger City Mini, but it has a safety release button as well to prevent little ones from folding the stroller while climbing in.
 This stroller has an automatic lock and carry strap, but it does not self-stand.
 Unfolding the B-Agile is also easy, but is a two-handed operation.

 The B-Agile has single action brakes with a large pedal that is easy to press and lift, which makes it sandal foot friendly.

 The B-Agile has an average 5-point harness.
-The buckle has 2 pieces and is fairly stiff to connect and release, but it won't hurt your hands to operate.
-The harness straps are average to adjust and they slide up and down.
-The shoulder straps have additional padding that increase comfort, but make adjustment more difficult.
+The buckle has two pieces and is fairly stiff to connect and release, but it won't hurt your hands to operate.
+The harness straps are average to adjust, and they slide up and down.
+The shoulder straps have additional padding that increases comfort but makes adjustment more difficult.
 The height adjustment is a rethread style and requires pushing the plastic strap end through the back slot and reinserting into the new chosen height.

 Car Seat Compatibility

 Chicco Key Fit 30, Graco Snugride Classic Connect 32, and Graco Snugride Classic Connect 35.
 This car seat adapter is not compatible with any Peg Perego or the Graco Click Connect seats.